basecamp/handbook/where-we-work.md

-# Where We Work
+---
+layout: page
+title: "Where We Work"
+chapter: "Chapter 5:"
+next_link: " Benefits & Perks →"
+next_url: "/benefits-and-perks"
+prev_link: "← Vocabulary"
+prev_url: "/vocabulary"
+---

 ## Office

-Box Products HQ exists solely in our heart at the moment.
-We might have a dedicated space one day but as a company we have a remote first mindset so a dedicated spot isn't high on the list just yet.
-Our Parent company does has offices in Grapevine, Texas, which is also where Jono is based.
+Box Products HQ exists solely in our hearts at the moment.
+One day we may dedicated space but as a company we have a remote first mindset.
+Which means a dedicated space wasn't high on our list as we began.
+Our Parent company does has offices in Grapevine, Texas, which is also where Jonathan is based.

 ## From home